 Legend says that the Ghost Monument is the ultimate destination for those battling to survive the Rally of the Twelve Galaxies.
 Legend doesn’t know the half of it!

 The Ghost Monument is actually the Doctor’s missing TARDIS – a magnificent ship, bigger inside than out, that can travel anywhere in time and space.
-She nicked it when she was an old man living a boring life on her home planet, then set out on the most incredible adventure of all time.
+The Time Lord nicked it as an old man, living a boring life on Gallifrey, then set out on the most incredible adventure of all time.
 And the rest is history!
 Well, some of it is history, and some of it will be history one day, and some of it hasn’t happened yet, and some of it might never happen.
 Travelling in the TARDIS can be confusing!

 But what’s not confusing, we hope, is this brief canter through the Doctor’s TARDIS throughout history!

 Every TARDIS is equipped with a Chameleon Circuit – a clever bit of tech that lets an ordinary grey capsule disguise itself to fit with its surroundings, so it doesn’t stick out like an ordinary grey capsule.
 The system isn’t perfect, though – when the First Doctor rocked up in 1960s London, it took the form of a Police Box, got firmly stuck and has rarely changed shape since.

 These crime-busting kiosks were a common sight in a time when there were no mobile phones or two-way radios.
 The built-in telephone in the door allowed both ordinary people and police to get in touch with the nearest station, and the inside provided a refuge for officers.

 It’s not just the outside that changes – the TARDIS also likes to switch up its interior to suit the personality of the Doctor who’ll be at the controls.